-The full trail is nearly one-third compete, according to NVRH liaison Laural Ruggles.
-Volunteers are working on a 15-mile section between Morrisville to Cambridge.
-The entire trail is tentatively scheduled to be finished in five years but Prisby said it could take seven.
+While the first section is now open, volunteers are working on a 15-mile section between Morrisville to Cambridge.
+The entire trail is tentatively scheduled to be finished in five years but officials acknowledge it could be longer.